JULIE HARRIS of Arkansas

 Julie Harris was elected president of the National Federation of Republican Women (NFRW) at the 42nd Biennial Convention in Oklahoma City and took office in January 2024.

-Julie Harris and her husband, Jonathan, have five children, two sons-in-law, one daughter-in-law and 10 grandchildren.
+Beyond her political work, Julie Harris and her husband, Jonathan, have five children, two sons-in-law, one daughter-in-law, and 11 grandchildren.
 They live in Springdale, Arkansas, where they are small business owners.